kemptonb/etch-a-sketch/README.md

 --Flexbox UI
 --Interpolation of prompt input var assigned to DOM style alteration

 All content is rendered using JavaScript DOM manipulation.
 A loop renders a 16 x 16 square grid ordered with flexbox.
-Each div in the grid has a mouse-over event listener that marking black any square the mouse hovers over.
+Each div in the grid has a mouse-over event listener marking black any square the mouse hovers over.

 If the user clicks once, the div squares receive a background of white, returning the grid to its default, unmarked state.